 We may be or may be expected to be a party to various third party claims, lawsuits, or government investigations from time to time.
 For example, in February 2019, we were served with a subpoena from a court in Beijing, in which a third party claimed that a contract we entered into was invalid.
 Pursuant to such contract, we received certain assets from a debtor's nominee to discharge its indebtedness.
 The debtor subsequently alleged that such contract was invalid because the transfer price of such assets was below the fair market value.
 We intend to vigorously contest the allegation.
+Fang will assume all the rights and obligations with respect to such assets after the separation pursuant to a contract entered between us and Fang, however, as we are still in the process of transferring the legal titles to these assets to Fang, we, as the prima facie owner, may still be subject to third-party claims or law suits or government investigations relating to rights or liabilities of such assets until we successfully transfer the relevant legal titles to Fang.
 Also, our Hong Kong subsidiary, China Index Academy Limited, may give the public an improper impression by its name that we are an institution sponsored by the government.
 In July 2016, the Ministry of Civil Affairs of China published a list of offshore social organizations, which included us.
 We do not believe that we committed any wrongdoing by using "China Index Academy" as part of our corporate name in Hong Kong, nor did we claim any government affiliation when doing business.
 We are not aware of any third-party claim or government investigation launched or threatened against us for the use of "China Index Academy."
 Any lawsuits or government investigations, whether actual or threatened, in which we may be involved, whether as plaintiff or defendant, could cost us a significant amount of time and money, could distract management's attention away from operating our business, could result in negative publicity and could adversely affect our stock price.
 In addition, if any claims are determined against us or if a settlement requires us to pay a large monetary amount or take other action that materially restricts or impedes our operations, our profitability could be significantly reduced and our financial position could be adversely affected.
 Our insurance may not be sufficient to cover any losses we incur in connection with litigation claims.